neoalienson/flutter_workspace/README.md

 ## Billing

-GitHub Codespaces offers a free tier for individual users.
+GitHub Codespaces offers a generous free tier for individual users.
 For personal GitHub Free accounts, the monthly free usage includes:

--   **120 core hours** (or 60 hours of runtime on a 2-core codespace).
+-   **120 core hours** (or 60 hours of runtime on a 2-core codespace, 30 hours on a 4-core codespace, etc.).
--   **15 GB of storage**.
+-   **15 GB of storage** (includes space for your codespace and prebuilt images).

+**Core Hours Explanation:**
+Core hours are calculated based on the number of CPU cores your codespace uses.
+For example:
+- A 2-core codespace running for 1 hour = 2 core hours
+- A 4-core codespace running for 1 hour = 4 core hours

+**Storage Details:**
+The 15 GB storage limit includes:
+- Your codespace's file system
+- Prebuilt images
+- Cached dependencies

-This storage limit includes the space consumed by prebuilt images.
-If you exceed these limits, you will be charged on a pay-as-you-go basis.
+If you exceed these limits, you will be charged on a pay-as-you-go basis:
+- **Core hours**: $0.18 per core hour
+- **Storage**: $0.07 per GB-month

 You can set a spending limit in your GitHub account settings to avoid unexpected charges.
+For GitHub Pro, Team, or Enterprise accounts, different pricing and limits may apply.